LightningJukeboxBot/LightningJukeboxBot/README.md

 add

 *We still like some DJ's don't worry.
 You can pauze the bot any time if you want to play dictator and ruin everyone's fun :p ;)

+## Disclaimer
+It is your own responsibility to mind licensing and copyright laws in your region.